MoumitaMurmu/TypingPro/README.md

-# # TypingPro | Unlock Your Typing Potential.
+## TypingPro | Unlock Your Typing Potential.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Develop a dynamic typing test component offering users random word challenges and the ability to choose between time and word-based modes.
+*Develop a dynamic typing test component offering users random word challenges and the ability to choose between time and word-based modes.
 Enable user authentication through Firebase, enabling seamless login and signup functionality, with additional login options like Google.
 Utilize Firestore, a NoSQL database from Firebase, to store user test results.
 Create a user page presenting individual data and typing test analysis.
 Implement a compare feature, allowing users to track progress.
 Enhance user experience with multiple website themes, granting users the freedom to customize their typing test environment.

-In the project directory, you can run:
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### `npm start`

-Runs the app in the development mode.\
+### `npm start` Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### Deployment
-See the Live demo of the project:  [deployment](https://typing-pro-reactjs.netlify.app/) .

 ## Home Component
 Basic landing page of the application.